aaneloy/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 <p style="text-align:justify;"> <strong>Asif Ahmed Neloy</strong> received the BS.
 Degree in Computer Science and Engineering from the North South University, Dhaka, Bangladesh.
-He is serving as the <strong><i>Lab officer</strong></i> and <strong>Undergraduate Teaching Assistant (UGA) </strong> of the Dept of Electrical and Computer Engineering (ECE), North South University. <br><br>He is skilled in machine learning, statistics, problem-solving, business analysis, algorithms, data visualization, and creative thinking.
+He is serving as the <strong><i>Lab officer</strong></i> and <strong>Undergraduate Teaching Assistant (UGA) </strong> of the Dept of Electrical and Computer Engineering (ECE), North South University. <br><br>He is skilled in <i>machine learning, statistics, problem-solving, business analysis, algorithms, data visualization,</i> and <i>creative thinking</i>.
 Commitment to providing support and essential information about trends to companies in a variety of industries.

 <br><br>He is currently digging into Machine Learning for finding out solutions for our day to day problems.
 He Served as founding <strong>Secretary </strong> of <strong>NSU ACM Student chapter (2017-2018)</strong>, the first affiliated Student chapter of Bangladesh under ACM and also served as a <strong>Vice-Chair</strong> of NSU ACM SC 2018-2019.